 Member, or Statement instruction levels,

-as well a from the new code selector, i.e. every selector provides a # for entering a comment.
+as well as from the new code prompt – every prompt provides a # for entering a comment.

 Every Elan program has a single comment at the top of the file, which is generated by the system and cannot be edited or deleted by the user.